HerringTheCoder/StageCompanion-API/README.md

-# Lumen-Rest
+# Stage Companion API
-Rest Api made in Lumen framework with implemented authentication and database management.
+Rest Api made in Lumen microframework used to handle backend side of Stage Companion app.